 What if the survey failed to pick up the problem?

 If there are problems that were not picked up in the survey then you might be entitled to compensation from the surveyor to cover the discrepancy between the value of the property in good condition (without the undetected issue) and the value of the property in bad condition (with the issue).

-However, whether or not the Chartered Surveyor is responsible depends on the contents of the report.
-If they had inspected the part of the house in question and confirmed there were no problems then they may be held responsible, but if they gave a reason for why they were unable to inspect that part of the house – for example, inaccessibility – then the Chartered Surveyor may not be responsible.
+However, whether or not the surveyor is responsible depends on the contents of the report.
+If they had inspected the part of the house in question and confirmed there were no problems then they may be held responsible, but if they gave a reason for why they were unable to inspect that part of the house – for example, inaccessibility – then the surveyor may not be responsible.

-If you believe your Chartered Surveyor is accountable then you should write to them explaining how much money you’ve lost and why you believe they’re responsible.
+If you believe your surveyor is accountable then you should write to them explaining how much money you’ve lost and why you believe they’re responsible.

-If your Chartered Surveyor won’t agree to the claim and the claim is more than £5,000 in England, Wales and Scotland or more than £3,000 in Northern Ireland, you may want to escalate the discussion to the Royal Institution of Chartered Surveyors instead.
+If your surveyor won’t agree to the claim and the claim is more than £5,000 in England, Wales and Scotland or more than £3,000 in Northern Ireland, you may want to escalate the discussion to the Royal Institution of Chartered Surveyors instead.